apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 6. Update any references to the `org.apache.cordova.api` package to be `org.apache.cordova`.

-   __NOTE:__ all core APIs have been removed and must be installed as plugins.
+   __NOTE__: all core APIs have been removed and must be installed as plugins.
 Please see the Using Plugman to Manage Plugins Guide for details.

 ## Upgrade to 2.9.0 from 2.8.0